Cocaine: Forms

 In its purest form, cocaine is a white, pearly powder.
 As a tropane alkaloid, cocaine is a weak base and readily forms salts when combined with acids.
 The most commonly encountered form is the hydrochloride (HCl) salt, although other salts such as the sulfate (SO_{4}^{2−}) and nitrate (NO_{3}^{−}) are occasionally observed.
-The solubility of these salts varies depending on their polarity; the hydrochloride salt is polar and highly soluble in water.
+The solubility of these salts varies depending on their polarity; the hydrochloride salt is highly soluble in water.

 Synthesis

 Total synthesis

 The first structure elucidation and total synthesis of the cocaine molecule was accomplished by Richard Willstätter in 1898.
 Willstätter's synthesis involved constructing the cocaine structure from simpler precursors, notably via the intermediate tropinone.
 Subsequent significant contributions to understanding the synthetic pathway and stereochemistry were made by Robert Robinson and Edward Leete.

 Cocaine contains four chiral centers (1R, 2R, 3S, and 5S), two of which are configurationally dependent, resulting in eight possible stereoisomers.
 The formation of inactive stereoisomers, along with various synthetic by-products, limits both the yield and purity of the final product.

-Although the chemical synthesis of cocaine is technically feasible, it is generally considered impractical due to its high cost, low efficiency, and challenges in stereoselective synthesis compared to extraction from natural plant sources.
+Although the chemical synthesis of cocaine is technically feasible, it remains impractical due to its high cost, low efficiency, and complex stereoselective synthesis compared to extraction from natural plant sources.
 While domestic clandestine laboratories could theoretically reduce reliance on offshore production and international smuggling—as seen with illicit methamphetamine—manufacture and synthetic production of cocaine remains rare.
 Large-scale commercial synthesis has not been explored.